cilium/cilium/Documentation/contributing/release/backports.rst

 #.
 Check whether there are any `outstanding backport PRs for the target branch
    <https://github.com/cilium/cilium/pulls?q=is%3Aopen+is%3Apr+label%3Akind%2Fbackports>`__.
    If there are already backports for that branch, create a thread in the
-   #launchpad channel in Slack and reach out to the author to coordinate
+   #launchpad channel in `Cilium Slack`_ and reach out to the author to
-   triage, review and merge of the existing PR into the target branch.
+   coordinate triage, review and merge of the existing PR into the target branch.

 #.
 Run ``contrib/backporting/start-backport`` for the release version that
    you intend to backport PRs for.
 This will pull the latest repository commits